Ken Schrader: Pinty's Series

 On August 14, 2023, Schrader won the Freshstone Dirt Classic at Ohsweken Speedway in the NASCAR Pinty's Series, becoming the first non-Canadian driver to win in the series and the oldest driver to win a NASCAR sanctioned event at the age of 68.

 Personal life

-Schrader resides in Concord, North Carolina.
+Schrader currently resides in Dittmer, Missouri, a small town about 45 minutes from downtown St. Louis, where he runs his race team, Schrader Racing.
 He is married to his wife, Ann, with whom he has two children.

 Schrader was inducted into the St. Louis Sports Hall of Fame in 2024.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)